vasanth-sci/Re_Exam/README.md

 ---

 ## ✨ Features
+ON 1st click : The extension starts exam mode
     ### 🧠 Clean Practice View
     - Hides faculty answers and feedback
     - Adds a **timer** for real exam simulation
     - Adds a **calculator button**
     - Provides a **question palette** with navigation
     - Color-coded question status:
       - Attempted
       - Unanswered
       - Marked for review
       - Review with answer

     ---
+ON 2st click : The Extension end the exam and starts evaluating
     ### 🧪 Local Answer Evaluation
     - Supports **MCQ, MSQ, and NAT**
     - Accurate **multiple-correct (MSQ)** evaluation
     - Uses answer data already present in the webpage
     - All evaluation happens locally in your browser

     ---

 ### 🧾 Exam Analysis Report
 - Marks distribution